Battersea Park railway station

-The station now has an out of station interchange (OSI) with the new Battersea Power Station tube station on the newly opened Northern line extension to Battersea, part of the London Underground.
+The station has an out-of-station interchange with Battersea Power Station tube station on the newly opened Northern line extension to Battersea, part of the London Underground.
+It is also a short walking distance from Queenstown Road station.
+Additionally, Battersea Park receives a limited service on the Windrush line of the London Overground, with a small number of early morning and late evening services terminating here instead of at Clapham Junction.

 Description

 The station has a polychrome brick Venetian Gothic facade.
 It is a Grade 2 listed building designed by Charles Henry Driver.

 Access to the five platforms is via steep wooden staircases.
 Most services at the station call at Platforms 3 and 4, on the slow lines into Victoria.
-Platform 1 (the former down South London line platform) is made completely from wood and ceased to be used from December 2012.
-Platform 1 has had its tracks removed.
+Platform 1 (the former down South London line platform) is made completely from wood and ceased to be used from December 2012, and the tracks have since been lifted.
 Platform 2 (the former up South London line platform) is used by the limited London Overground services that serve the station; it is now a terminal platform since the adjacent Platform 3 was extended over the former junction between the South London and main lines in 2014.
 Platform 5, on the down fast line from Victoria, is rarely used, usually during engineering works or congestion problems in London Victoria with services passing towards Clapham Junction.
 London Overground has a daily service to Dalston Junction.

 The station is within short walking distance of Battersea Power Station Underground station, an extension of the Northern line to Battersea Power Station which opened in September 2021.
-The two stations serves as an out of station interchange.
+The two stations serve as an out of station interchange.